SFPC/sfpc.github.io/participate.md

 Subscribe to our mailing list at the bottom of this page for enrollment announcements.

-We are also offering a variety of workshops and conferences in Spring/Summer 2017.
+We are also offering a variety of workshops and conferences in Spring/Summer 2018.
 Please check [our blog](http://blog.sfpc.io) for the latest information.

-## Summer 2017 Code Narratives

-Check [this page](http://sfpc.io/codenarratives) for more details

 ### What is the School for Poetic Computation?